 The life expectancy for GBM with no treatment is only about 16 months.
 With effective treatment I should have more years after that.
 I am 24 months at the time of this update (11/2018) and the cancer is stable now (though of course changes are unpredictable).

 I worked for a large company and one significant benefit was a very good health insurance package with a fairly low annual deductible and a high lifetime total coverage.
 I am sure my medical expenses were outrageous before insurance coverage.
-I had brain surgery and other special medical procedures (like several MRIs, many IV transfusions), several specialized doctors working together on my case, several trips in an ambulance to the emergency room, many prescriptions, many office visits, many days in a hospital with monitoring by nurses.
+I had brain surgery and other special medical procedures (like several MRIs, many IV transfusions), several specialized doctors working together on my case, several trips in an ambulance to the emergency room after a collapse, many prescriptions, many office visits, many days in a hospital with monitoring by nurses.
 I could do all this without too much financial worry, though all was not 'free.'
 With less coverage I would be in dire trouble.

 I am truly fortunate I am still here.